lzukw/WirelessDisplay/ScriptingRestApiServer/README.md

 there are scripts to

 - query and modify the screen-resolution of the 'projecting-computer',
-- prevent the screensaver from activating, and
+- prevent the display from blanking, and
 - start a streaming-sink on the 'projecting-computer'.

-But, as already said, everything that can be done by executing a script, can be done.
+But, as already said, everything that can be done by executing a script, could be done.
 The client-computer uses the REST-API as a sort of remote- control for the server-computer.

-There is also a script for starting a streamins-source, but this script is executed on the client-computer (presentation-computer).
+There is also a script for starting a streaming-source, but this script is executed directly on the client-computer (presentation-computer).

 The scripts do their work by starting external programs.
 Some of these external programs have to be made available in a subfolder